ghrgriner/flawful/README.md

 df['chapter_tags'] = [ x['tags'] for x in res_mc ]

 # This function does the most work.
-# Field information passed in three or four equal-sized lists (`fields`,
+# Field information is passed in three or four equal-sized lists (`fields`,
 #  `names`, `seps`, `assign_character`), but this may change in the future.
 res_de = [
      flawful.tag_audio_and_markup(audio_dicts=aud_dicts, wordlists=de_dicts,